simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

 ### Project description

-The basic idea of [the project](https://github.com/simonschoof/downdogstats) is to download my yoga stats from the Downdog app as json, parse them with the json type provider, convert them into a easily plottable dataset and finally be able to plot two types of diagrams from the data.
+The basic idea of [the project](https://github.com/simonschoof/downdogstats) is to download my yoga stats from the Downdog app as json, parse them with the [F# json type provider](http://fsprojects.github.io/FSharp.Data/library/JsonProvider.html), convert them into a easily plottable dataset and finally be able to plot two types of diagrams from the data.
 The first chart should show the frequency of the lessons I took, and the second chart should show the music charts of all my lessons.

 {{< figure2 src="images/downdog_simple_workflow.svg" class="downdog-workflow" caption="Simple project workflow" attrrel="noopener noreferrer" >}}